Skip to main content Skip to footer

 Physical

-The second pou relates to biological or physical well-being.
-It is the relationship of the body which consists of anatomy and physiology as well as physical or organic and inorganic substances such as food, water, air and medications that can have either positive or negative impacts on physical wellbeing.
+The second pou relates to biological or physical wellbeing.
+It is the relationship of the body, which consists of the anatomy and physiology, as well as the physical or organic and inorganic substances (such as food, water, air and medications) that can have either positive or negative impacts on physical wellbeing.

 Mental

-This pou relates to the wellbeing or the health of the mind which involves thinking and emotions as well as the behaviours expressed.
+This pou relates to the wellbeing, or the health of the mind, which involves thinking, emotions, and behaviours.

-Raising awareness around sever mental health diagnoses and translating them into Pacific Languages
+Raising awareness around mental health conditions and translating them into various Pacific languages.

 Other

-The last pou relates to variables that can directly or indirectly affect health such as, but not limited to, gender, sexuality/sexual orientation, age, and socio-economic status.
+The last pou relates to variables that can directly or indirectly affect health, such as gender, sexuality/sexual orientation, age, and socio-economic status.

 Environment

-Creating a safe space for those with lived experience of mental distress can feel safe to share their story or won’t be triggering.
-Having mental health aiders for extra support
+Creating a safe space for people with lived experience of mental distress to share their story.
+This could look like creating a warm and welcoming environment for everyone, and including the presence of mental health first aiders for extra support.

 Time